MetaMask/metamask-docs/snaps/reference/permissions.md

-For a dapp to call [Account Management API](keyring-api/account-management/index.md) methods on an account management Snap to integrate [custom EVM accounts](../features/custom-evm-accounts/index.md), the Snap must configure a list of allowed dapp URLs using the `endowment:keyring` permission.
+For a dapp to call [Account Management API](keyring-api/account-management/index.md) methods on an account management Snap to integrate [custom EVM accounts](../features/custom-evm-accounts/index.md), the Snap must configure a list of allowed dapp URLs using the `allowedOrigins` field of the `endowment:keyring` permission.
 This permission grants a Snap access to Account Management API requests sent to the Snap, using the [`onKeyringRequest`](entry-points.md#onkeyringrequest) entry point.